ddugovic/omgwords-agent/docs/COMMANDS.md

 Say this in a channel the bot is in to add the bot to your Twitch channel.
 If you've `!link`ed your Twitch and Discord accounts through the bot, you can even summon the bot to your Twitch channel by messaging it on Discord.

-**Note**: If you plan on using the countdown command (Or if you think the bot will be chatting often), make sure you make the bot a moderator to allow it to send more than one message per second.
+**Note**: If you think the bot will be chatting often, make sure you make the bot a moderator to allow it to send more than one message per second.

 ---
 #### `!pleaseleavemychannel`